GBouzianis57/Optimal-Hedging-in-Incomplete-Markets/README.md

 This repo provides the code for the example in Section 4.5: Simulations.

-If you use the code the code please include a reference to the paper.
+If you use the code please include a reference to the paper.
 You can cite the paper as follows

 ```article{doi:10.1080/1350486X.2020.1819831,
 author = {George Bouzianis and Lane P. Hughston},